e2eSolutionArchitect/academy/bootcamp/aws/aws-sagemaker-ai-ml-5days.md

 ### About this training program

 ***IMPORTANT***
-- Boot camp is a ***CLASSROOM WORKSHOP*** program
+- Bootcamp is a ***ONLINE and/or CLASSROOM WORKSHOP*** program
-- Attendance is required in every sessions
+- Attendance is required in every session
-- Certificate of completion of the Boot camp is given to all participants who attended 100% sessions and completed their project on time.
+- Certificate of completion of the Boot camp is given to all participants who attended 100% of sessions and completed their project on time.

 ----------------------------
 ### Eligibility for attending this training program